 Our Team

-Our Wings of Change Team is committed to providing peer support with compassion and wisdom.
-It is our pleasure to share a safe space with public safety personnel, front line workers and families looking for non-judgemental, lived-experience support.
+The Wings of Change Team is dedicated to offering peer support with compassion and wisdom.
+We take great pleasure in providing a secure and welcoming space for public safety personnel, frontline workers, and families seeking non-judgmental, lived-experience support.

 Natalie Harris